-Windows 7 and Windows 8 have a powerful Search feature that allows you to quickly search for files on your computer.
-Windows Search creates and then uses what is called as the Index to perform very fast searches on your computer.
-This article will tell you how to configure Windows Search and its indexing options, so that you get the best out of it.
+Windows 11/10 has a powerful Search feature that allows you to quickly search for files on your computer.
+Windows Search creates and then uses what is called the Index to perform very fast searches on your computer.
+This article will tell you how to configure Windows Search and its indexing options so that you get the best out of it.

 You can configure your Windows Search and Indexer to suit your requirements.
 To do so, you will have to open the Indexing Options via Control Panel > All Control Panel Items > Performance Information and Tools.

 Here you will see the locations which are being indexed.
 You can also Modify the Index locations.
 If you wish, at any point in time, you can pause indexing here, for 15 minutes at a time, by clicking on the Pause button.
 The Advanced button gives you some more options, which we will see below.
 All this is managed by SearchIndexer.exe.

 2] What is SearchIndexer.exe

 You may have come across a process called the SearchIndexer.exe in your Windows Task Manager.
 This process is the actual service that manages the indexing of your files for Windows Search.